KshitijxFrl/ResuMate/README.md

 Try ResuMate:- [ResuMate](https://openai.com)

-"ResuMate" is a cutting-edge application designed to enhance resume evaluation processes.
+ResuMate is a cutting-edge application designed to enhance resume evaluation processes.
 With seamless integration of Streamlit and OpenAI's GPT-3.5-turbo model, users can effortlessly upload their resumes and receive comprehensive feedback in moments.
 Whether you're a seasoned Software Development Engineer or entering the field, ResuMate offers invaluable insights to refine your resume.
 Leverage the power of AI to uncover areas for improvement and polish your professional profile with precision.
-Say goodbye to manual review processes and embrace a more efficient and insightful approach to resume refinement with ResuFeedback.
+Say goodbye to manual review processes and embrace a more efficient and insightful approach to resume refinement with ResuMate.

 ## Feature Walkthrough 📀